Charles McRae: Early life

 On September 4, 2003, Charles McRae was named one of the "Legends of the Game" with teammate Tony Thompson and was recognized before the Tennessee - Marshall football game at Neyland Stadium.

 In 2008, McRae was inducted into the Anderson County, TN Hall of Fame.

 On October 28, 2011, Charles McRae was inducted into the Clinton High School "Wall of Fame."

 On August 4, 2015, Charles joined the Greater Knoxville Sports Hall of Fame.

+In January 2026, McRae was announced as a member of the Tennessee Sports Hall of Fame Class of 2026, alongside former Tennessee teammates Antone Davis and the late Reggie Cobb.
+The induction ceremony is scheduled for July 11, 2026, at the Omni Nashville Downtown.

 College career

 McRae played football at the University of Tennessee, first as a defensive lineman under coach Ken Donahue and the last two and a half years as offensive tackle under offensive coordinator and line coach, Phillip Fulmer, earning All-SEC and Academic All-SEC honors.
 McRae studied physics, computer science, and history, graduating with a bachelor's degree in history in May 1991.

 Professional career

 McRae was selected in the first round of the 1991 NFL draft by the Tampa Bay Buccaneers with the seventh overall pick and was the first offensive player selected.
 When his Volunteers teammate Antone Davis was selected with the eighth pick, it marked the first time in NFL Draft history that one school produced two top-10 selected offensive tackles in the same year.
 Charles signed with the Oakland Raiders in March 1996 as an unrestricted free agent where he spent one year as an offensive tackle and guard.